Eduard-Gimaev/test-guru/README.md

 * The list of entities
 1. User
-2. Auditor
-3. Question
+2. Question 3
-4. Answer
+3. Answer
-5. Test
+4. Test
-6. Result
+5. Result